sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A repository is a specific controller type that contains functions to consume, store and provide information of a particular kind - typically data transported on the data plane, but potentially also data and metadata from the control and management plane.
 A single repository may provide the functions of more than one specific repository type (i.e. configuration baseline repository, assessment results repository, etc.)

-SACM Role:

-: SACM roles are associated with SACM components and are defined by the set of functions and interfaces a SACM component includes.
-There are three SACM roles: provider, consumer, and controller.
-The roles associated with a SACM component are determined by the purpose of the functions and corresponding interfaces the SACM component is composed of.

 SACM Component:

+: A component is defined in {{-i2nsft}} as "an encapsulation of software that communicates using Interfaces.
+A Component may be implemented by hardware and/or Software, and be represented using a set of classes.
+In general, a Component encapsulates a set of data structures as well as a set of algorithms that implement the functions that it provides."

-: A set of SACM functions composes a SACM component.
+: In the context of SACM, a set of SACM functions composes a SACM component.
 A SACM component conducts SACM tasks, acting on control plane, data plane and/or management plane via corresponding SACM interfaces.
 SACM defines a set of standard components (e.g. a collector, a broker, or a data store).
 A SACM component contains at least a basic set of control plane functions and can contain data plane and management plane functions.
 A SACM component residing on an endpoint assigns one or more SACM roles to the corresponding endpoint due to the SACM functions it is composed of.
 A SACM component "resides on" an endpoint and an endpoint "contains" a SACM component, correspondingly.
 For example, a SACM component that is composed solely of functions that provide information would only take on the role of a provider.

 SACM Component Discovery: